awslabs/fargatecli/README.md

 By default, the task will be created in the default VPC and attached to the default VPC subnets for each availability zone.
 You can override this by specifying explicit subnets by passing the --subnet-id flag with a subnet ID.

+A task role can be optionally specified via the --task-role flag by providing eith a full IAM role ARN or the name of an IAM role.
+The tasks will be able to assume this role.

 ##### fargate task info